Ambassador Cruise Line: Launch of Ambience and Ambition

 Ambience set sail for the first time on 20 April 2022, with a short cruise to Hamburg, Germany, followed by a cruise to Norway.

-Ambition is scheduled to sail for the first time on 12 May 2023 from Port of Tyne to France and Spain.
+Ambition launched on the 10 May 2023 after being named by British sailor Shirley Robertson OBE and then set sail for the first time on the 12 May 2023 from Port of Tyne to Dundee, Robertson's birthplace, before heading down to France and Spain.